elliemcavoy/zolsha-order-online/README.md

 BD23<br>
 Any other postcodes will advise delivery is not possible so if you would like to test this functionality please use one of the above postcode prefixes.
 </p>
+<p>If you wish to test the discount code functionality, currently the only offer code set up is 10OFF and this can be entered at the checkout for 10% off the order.</p>
 <p>An admin user has been set up to access the Restaurant Dashboard & login details have been provided in the Project Submission form for security reasons.</p>
 <h2>Table of Contents</h2>
 <ol>